brentp/hts-nim/README.md

 below are examples of the syntax in this library see the [docs](https://brentp.github.io/hts-nim/) for more info:

+Also see examples and other repos using hts-nim in the [wiki](https://github.com/brentp/hts-nim/wiki/Examples)

 ## BAM / CRAM / SAM

 ```nim